 The Vale of Rheidol was still run by British Railways at this time.
-Peak summer services consisted of three trains Monday to Friday, two on Saturday and one on Sunday; there was also a train on Wednesday evenings - just the same as in 2015.
+Peak summer services consisted of three trains Monday to Friday, two on Saturday and one on Sunday; there was also a train on Wednesday evenings.

 12.30 Depart Aberystwyth.
 L - The goods yard was quite extensive and some overgrown sidings still exist; coal deliveries lasted until the 80s and Shell BP’s depot here was supplied by rail until 1993.
 A number of freight trains did run in 2005 when a five week trial took place transporting timber from Aberystwyth to the Kronospan wood chip factory near Chirk on the Shrewsbury to Wrexham line.
 Although the results of the trial were apparently successful, nothing more came of this.